-Rutgers Safety Training Course are offered in Chatham for Chatham resident coaches/assistants.
+Rutgers Safety Training Courses are offered, in Chatham, for

-PLEASE NOTE: If you are late you could be turned away as this is a certification.
+PLEASE NOTE: If you are late you could be turned away.

 The Rutgers S.A.F.E.T.Y.
 Clinic – Sports Awareness for Educating TodaysYouth